The Recent Traumatic Episode Protocol (R-TEP)

 Each protocol offers new tools for your practice.
 R-TEP expands your ability to respond individually to a recent or extremely overwhelming, fragmented event as it unfolds.
 It is designed to meet the need for additional containment and safety.
 G-TEP can be used with an individual who is better able to process privately, using color/drawing as a means to express their emotions; or, with more than one person at the same time.
 They could be working on the same or a different target because they do not share their negative associations.
 This can be used with families too.
 GREP is for enhancing a individual or a group to connect to the recourses that are needed to cope in the present.
 This is particularly important under conditions of on-going trauma where there is little respite.

 To register for this program, fill out the form attached and email to Dr. Masciandaro at: email@example.com.
 Payment may be made on-line or a check sent through the mail.

 Refresher: (Please copy certificates from previous courses.) $225.

 Cancellation Policy: Cancellations emailed up to 14 days before the workshop will receive a refund less a $50. fee.Satisfactory CompletionRParticipants must have paid tuition fee, logged in and out each day, attended the entire webinar, and completed an evaluation to receive a certificate.
 Failure to log in or out will result in forfeiture of credit for the entire course.
 No exceptions will be made.
 Partial credit is not available.
 Certificates for EMDRIA credits and NJ SWs will be available following full attendance and submitting course evaluation.

 There is no conflict of Interest or commercial support for this program.

-Each day has been submitted for 6 EMDRIA CE credits.
+Each day has been approved for 12 EMDRIA CEs for attendance at both days.

 All grievances should be submitted in writing to firstname.lastname@example.org.
 Grievances will be responded to within 5-10 business days.